prvcds/Follow_along_project/README.md

 Welcome to Milestone 11! 🌟

 In this milestone, we learned how to display products dynamically on the home page using data stored in MongoDB.
 We built an endpoint to fetch all the products and a frontend function to display them using a product card component.

+# Milestone 12 - My Products Page

+Welcome to Milestone 12! 🌟

+In this milestone, we will build a "My Products" page that will display all the products added by a specific user.
+We will write an endpoint to filter products based on the user's email and send that data to the frontend.
+The data will be fetched dynamically and displayed using the Product Card component created earlier.